 Then your partner will strike back.
 Flash forward to an hour later and you’re fighting.
 The argument has snowballed.
 You might not even remember why you are fighting.

-Instead of allowing the anxiety to rile you up, take a moment to calm down.
+Instead of allowing the anxiety to rile you up, take a moment to focus on what works for you in terms of how to calm down when stressed.
 Remind yourself that the anxiety most likely isn’t about you.
 You’re not the source of it.
 It’s about your partner.

 Calmly address what your partner is feeling.
 You can say something like, “I’m really sorry you feel that way.
 That must be hard.
 Is there anything we can do to help you feel better about that?”